cfpb/sbl-project/features/features.md

         1. Does CloudFront CDN provide any value?

 ### Content requirements
-1. Orient the user to the fact that they are on a shared filing platform for lending data.
+1. Orient the user to the fact that they are on a shared filing platform for lending data (e.g. SBL, HMDA, NBR).
 2. Inform the user of what is needed to create an account (LEI), log in to the filing platform (Login.gov account), and begin the filing process.
 3. Information on Login.gov and why we use it (keep information safe and secure).
 4. Inform the user that in order to access the filing platform they will need to create a Login.gov account that is tied to their FI email address (not a personal email address).